hashicorp/terraform-provider-azurerm/website/docs/r/datadog_tagrules.html.markdown

 An `log_rules` block supports the following:

-* `send_aad_logs` - (Optional) Boolean flag specifying if AAD logs should be sent for the Monitor resource.
+* `aad_log_enabled` - (Optional) Boolean flag specifying if AAD logs should be sent for the Monitor resource.

-* `send_subscription_logs` - (Optional) Boolean flag specifying if Azure subscription logs should be sent for the Monitor resource.
+* `subscription_log_enabled` - (Optional) Boolean flag specifying if Azure subscription logs should be sent for the Monitor resource.

-* `send_resource_logs` - (Optional) Boolean flag specifying if Azure resource logs should be sent for the Monitor resource.
+* `resource_log_enabled` - (Optional) Boolean flag specifying if Azure resource logs should be sent for the Monitor resource.

 * `filtering_tag` - (Optional) A `filtering_tag` block as defined below.